Prerequisites for AAC Devices

 This is something that a lot of parents worry about when using AAC.
 What if the child doesn’t have the device nearby when she needs it?
 Then it won’t do us any good.
 You’re right!
 Mayer Johnson has come up with a great solution for this problem.
 They have created the Go Talk Buttons which are small buttons that only cost $14.00 each.
 These buttons contain one message but can be mounted anywhere in your house and would allow your child to request an object that is always near that location.
 For example, you might put a button on your fridge (using the built-in magnet) that says “juice” when your child pushes it.
 Since your child knows the juice is in the fridge, she will be likely to go there for the juice anyway and then there will be a communication device available for her.
 You could also have one near the door that says “play outside” or one near the bathroom that says “potty”.
 This is a great way to introduce your child to AAC because many children will lead an adult over to what they want anyway.
 Click Here to purchase this or any Mayer Johnson product on their website, you will also receive free shipping on your order by following my links!

+In short, there are no prerequisites for AAC devices that a child must meet before he or she is allowed to try an AAC device.
+That isn’t to say that an AAC device will work for every child.
+Instead, what I hope to convey is that every child deserves the right to try an AAC device and they shouldn’t be denied that right just because they seem to be lacking some important skill.
 I hope this helps you understand a little more about how AAC can be used with non-verbal and very young children.
 Using AAC is such a wonderful way to get non-verbal or unintelligible children to start talking and there are so many options out there.
 Many times, using an AAC device is just what is needed to give your child a jump-start to communicating and eventually get her talking!